 Why you need a Safari Tour Operator in Uganda-Here is our Take:

 We are an inbound Ugandan Niche Tour Operator who creates, sells, and implements private, mid-range, and luxury Safaris.
-However, we do not travel agents, and we do sell them safari packages and act as their ground tour operator in Uganda.
+However, we do not travel agents; we sell them safari packages and act as their ground tour operator in Uganda.

 We know Uganda.
 We live here and work in the Pearl of Africa.
 Ugandan Safaris are our Business and our Passion.
-We do not offer Safaris all over the African continent, and we make our Focus its Pearl, Uganda.
+We do not offer Safaris all over the African continent; we make our Focus its Pearl, Uganda.

 We are a duly licensed, registered, and tax-paying Safari Tour Operator.
 We are a member of good standing with the Association of Uganda Tour Operators.
 We are approved and registered with the Uganda Ministry of Tourism and the Ugandan Tourism Board.

-Being a Tour Operator comes with a deep sense of responsibility for our clients.
+Being a Tour Operator creates a deep sense of responsibility for our clients.
 As a Responsible Tour Operator, our Focus is not the income from a Safari but the outcome.
 We combine American-Style Customer Service with all-encompassing, welcoming African Hospitality

 10-Reasons why you need a Safari Tour Operator – Kabiza Wilderness Safaris might be the right choice.
 Contact us today.